MarkyMark1000/scratch_code/code/javascript-ecma/NOTES.md

 npm install -D vitest        yarn add -D vitest
 ```

-To get coverage working, I also had to install this:
+To get coverage working, it tells you what you need to install.
+I
+had to add this:
 ```
 npm install @vitest/coverage-v8     OR yarn add @vitest/coverage-v8
 ```